userfront/survey-dev/README.md

 module.exports = Test;
 ```

-### Update test to use JWT
+### Update the test to use JWT

 We will update our test to create and send a JWT to the `POST /survey-responses` endpoint with the header set as `authorization: Bearer ${token}`.

-We will then assert that the `userId` of the created survey response equals the `userId` from the token.
+We will then assert that the `userId` of the created survey response comes from the token's payload.

 In order to create a JWT, install the `jsonwebtoken` library: